 The Work Study Program allows you to gain valuable, on-campus work experience during the academic year.

 The Lakehead University Work Study Program (LUWSP) is a program offered by Lakehead University to help you gain valuable work experience while earning additional funds to help support you with funding your education.
-The LUWSP is offered during the academic year (September - March).
+The LUWSP-FW is offered during the academic year (September - March).

 Benefits of the Work Study Program

 As a LUWSP student, you are an important part of the university community.
 Not only are you a student, but a valuable employee!
 The following are some additional benefits of working on-campus through the LUWSP: